-Pactorin ® is a preparation of Nitroglycerin.
-It is a potent coronary vasodilator, which relaxes the muscles of blood vessels, causing an increase in the oxygen supply to the heart.
+Pactorin@ is a preparation of Nitroglycerin.
+It is a potent coronary vasodilator, which relaxes the muscles Of blood vessels, causing an increase in the oxygen supply to the heart.
 It also reduces venous return, lowers end-diastolic pressure in the right and left ventricles and improves myocardial function.
-Retard tablets of Nitroglycerin possess sustained effect because its absorption from the gastrointestinal tract is long lasting and continuous, due to the sustained release of active substance from the matrix.
-Nitroglycerin is suitable for the prevention as well asfor reducing the severity of anginal attacks when given in long term treatment.
-Pactorin ® increases the tolerance of anginal patients to exercise and decreases the sublingual Nitroglycerin demand.
+Nitroglycerin possesses sustained effect because its absorption from the gastrointestinal tract is long lasting and continuous, due to the sustained release of active substance from the matrix.
+Nitroglycerin is suitable for the prevention as well as for reducing the severity of angina attacks when given in long term treatment.
+Nitroglycerin increases the tolerance of angina patients to exercise.
+Nitroglycerin applied on the buccal mucosa is absorbed quickly; its effect becomes apparent within 1 minute.

 No Data